 Pro One closes loan amid debt market implosion

-LAWRENCE, Kan.-While the debt market crisis was reaching a chaotic crescendo on March 14, Protection One was closing on a $110 million term loan, possibly indicating that Wall Street sees the alarm market as a good investment.
+LAWRENCE, Kan.--While the debt market crisis was reaching a chaotic crescendo last Friday, Protection One was closing on a $110 million term loan, possibly indicating that Wall Street sees the alarm market as a good investment.

 Protection One's term loan was from a syndicate of lenders led by two new investors, Highfields Capitol Management, of Boston, and Arlon Group, of New York.
 Others involved were Quadrangle Group and Monarch Alternative Capital, the company's largest shareholders.